 - Entry level individuals wishing to enter the project management profession.

-- Individuals looking to advance their standing as project management subject matter experts in their organizations.
+- Individuals looking to advance their standing as project management subject matter experts.

 - Individuals working in support of a project management office.

 - Project stakeholders intending to serve as a sponsor, facilitator, liaison, or coordinator.

-- Project managers desiring a professional certification, but lacking the experience requirements for the PMP certification.
+- Project managers desiring a professional certification, but lacking the experience for the PMP certification.

 - Part-time project managers looking to formalize their project management skill-set and be recognized for their project management knowledge.

 Where is this course offered?

 The course is offered on an open-enrollment basis at our Project Management Education Center in Bellevue, WA, (which also serves Seattle, Redmond, Renton, Everett, Federal Way, and Tacoma), as well as at our Project Management Education Center in Tucson, AZ (which also serves the Greater Phoenix area, Oro Valley, and Sierra Vista / Fort Huachuca), and other select locations such as Grand Cayman.
 We also provide it on an on-site basis anywhere in the world, and online using live instructors.

 CAPM Exam Prep Course Objectives